 The brakes on a modern vehicle are governed under the principle of hydraulics.
 Without getting too technical and scientific on the details, brake fluid is utilized by the braking system to transfer the braking action from the brake pedal to the master cylinder and towards the brake caliper.
 Brake fluid will also protect the parts of the braking system from rust and corrosion.

-The hydraulic braking system will basically allow fluid pressure to be transferred from the pedal to the caliper to stop the car.
-This simple action will push the brake pads against the brake disc to stop or decelerate your vehicle.
+The hydraulic braking system will basically allow fluid pressure to be transferred from the pedal to the brake caliper to stop the car.
+This simple action will push the brake pads against the brake disc rotor to stop or decelerate your vehicle.

 This sounds simple enough, right?
 Well, when you think about the basic properties of braking, then yes, it is simple enough to understand.
 But when a car is traveling at speed, at extremely high temperatures, or on demanding terrain, then things become complicated.

 The enemy of most vehicle components is excess heat.
 Mechanical motion creates heat, and the same goes true for the braking system.
 Huge amounts of heat are created every time you press hard on the brake pedal.
 The longer you drive, the more heat is created.

 Since brake fluid is essentially liquid, it has a tendency to absorb heat and eventually boil.
 You know what will happen when the brake fluid boils up: you will lose all braking power, which is not good at all.
 The brake fluid must have the ability to withstand extreme rises in temperature without degradation.

 This is the reason why you should use the best brake fluid for your vehicle, along with regular brake cleaning, inspection, and maintenance.

 There are basically two types of brake fluid: